yana-qaSwe/testversion/README.md

 **Steps:**

 1. Open qa.demoshopping.ru
-2. In the quantity input field on any product card, enter invalid characters such as "+", "-", ".", ",'.
+2. In the quantity field on any product card enter invalid characters such as "+", "-", ".", ",'.
 3. Click "Add to cart"

-**Actual result**: the product was added to the cart.
+**Actual result**: The product was added to the cart.

-**Expected result**: negative values should be rejected.
+**Expected result**: Negative values should be rejected.

 **Environment:**